UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 Interrupt us with questions -- please!

-Subhiksha will be monitoring Zoom chat
+Luis and I will be monitoring Zoom chat -- but it's easy to miss -- so feel free to speak up!

 (Some of the best learning prompted by questions)